PlasmaFlare/plasma-baba-mods/readme.md

 - Experimenting with Omni text layouts may possibly yield incorrect repeated parsing amounts of the same sentence

 # Changelog
+- **1.2.0** (5/21/21)
+  - Updated for Beta 413
+  - New mod!
+CUT and PACK
+  - Updated omni text to (hopefully) work with the new parsing changes
 - **1.1.3** (5/6/21)
   - Updated for Beta 410
 - **1.1.2** (4/27/21)